Poincar\'e series of valuations on functions over a field: Introduction

 A (discrete, rank one) valuation on the algebra $\OO_{\C^2,0}$ of germs of holomorphic functions in two variables is a map $\nu: \OO_{\C^2,0}\to \Z_{\ge 0}\cup \{+\infty\}$ such that \begin{enumerate} \item[1)] $\nu(0)=+\infty$; \item[2)] $\nu(\lambda f)=\nu(f)$ for $f\in \OO_{\C^2,0}$, $\lambda\in\C^*:=\C\setminus\{0\}$; \item[3)] $\nu(f_1+f_2)\ge\min\{\nu(f_1),\nu(f_2)\}$ for $f_1,f_2\in \OO_{\C^2,0}$; \item[4)] $\nu(f_1 f_2)=\nu(f_1)+\nu(f_2)$ for $f_1,f_2\in \OO_{\C^2,0}$. \end{enumerate} There are essentially two classes of valuations on $\OO_{\C^2,0}$: curve valuations and divisorial ones (see, e.\,g., \cite{Spiv}).

 The notion of the Poincar\'e series of a collection $\{\nu_i\}$, $i=1,\ldots,r$, of valuations was introduced in \cite{CDK}.
 For $r=1$ it reduces to

 where $J^{\C}(v):=\{f\in \OO_{\C^2,0} : \nu(f)\ge v\}$.
 The Poincar\'e series of one curve valuation was known to specialists for many years.
 Computations can be found, e.\,g., in~\cite{FAA-1999}.
 The Poincar\'e series of one divisorial valuation was computed in~\cite{Galindo-1995}.
-The Poincar\'e series of a collection of curve valuations was computed in \cite{Duke}.
-It was shown that this series coincides with the Alexander polynomial in several variables of the corresponding algebraic link.
+The Poincar\'e series of a collection of curve valuations was computed in \cite{Duke} (see also \cite{IJM} for a ``simpler'' proof).
+It was shown that (for a collection consisting of more than one valuation) this series coincides with the Alexander polynomial in several variables of the corresponding algebraic link.
 This implies that the \PS determines the topology of the union of the corresponding curves.

-In \cite{BLMS}, there were considered valuations on the algebra $\EE_{\R^2,0}$ of germs of real analytic functions on $(\R^2,0)$.
+In~\cite{BLMS}, there were considered valuations on the algebra $\EE_{\R^2,0}$ of germs of real analytic functions on $(\R^2,0)$.
 (All valuations on $\EE_{\R^2,0}$ are restrictions of valuations on $\OO_{\C^2,0}$.)
-There were considered several versions of the Poincar\'e series (including the one defined in \cite{CDK}).
+There were considered several versions of the Poincar\'e series (including the one defined in~\cite{CDK}).
 There was computed the Poincar\'e series for one curve valuation.
-In\cite{MMJ}, there was computed the Poincar\'e series of one divisorial valuation in this setting.
+In~\cite{MMJ}, there was computed the Poincar\'e series of one divisorial valuation in this setting.

+Here we consider Poincar\'e series of valuations on the algebra $\EE_{\K^2,0}$ of germs of holomorphic functions in two variables whose Taylor coefficients are from a subfield $\K$ of the field $\C$ of complex numbers (or, equivalently, on the algebra $\K[[x,y]]$ of formal power series).
+We compute the Poincar\'e series of one curve or one divisorial valuation on it: Theorems~\ref{theo:theo1}, \ref{theo:theo2}, and~\ref{theo:theo3}.
+The Poincar\'e series are expressed in terms of a resolution of a special form and are represented as products/ratios of binomials of the form $(1-t^m)$.